nocliffcapital/otcx/COLOR_STANDARDIZATION.md

 - Dashboard "Open Orders" tab changed from Orange to Cyan
 - Markets & Admin "Ended" tab badge changed from Emerald to Red (now matches status badge)
 - Dashboard "Ended Settlements" tab badge changed from Emerald to Green
+- Dashboard "Active Orders" card changed from Orange to Cyan
+- Dashboard "In Settlement" card changed from Blue to Violet
+- Dashboard "Settled" card changed from Emerald to Green
+- Dashboard "Completed Settlements" alert card changed from Emerald to Green

 **Standardized:**
 - All asset type badges use consistent colors across the platform